Financially reviewed by Patrick Flood, CFA.

 Inflation is always happening, hopefully at a steady rate, kept on the rails by a central bank.
 This expected inflation is already incorporated into asset prices.
 What we’re concerned with possibly protecting against is unexpected above-average inflation.

 Even then, an investor with a long time horizon and a high tolerance for risk – and subsequently, a high allocation to stocks – likely shouldn’t be worried about short-term inflation.
-However, it’s perfectly suitable and even desirable for retirees and risk-averse investors to have some allocation to inflation-protected assets like TIPS.
+However, it’s perfectly suitable and even desirable for retirees, risk-averse investors, and those with a short time horizon to have some allocation to inflation-protected assets like TIPS.

 How do you approach inflation in your portfolio?
 Let me know in the comments.